-Mountainous Western Maryland shines in the wintertime, when its slopes are covered with fresh alpine powder.
+Mountainous Western Maryland shines in the wintertime, when its slopes are covered with fresh powder.
 It’s a different kind of Maryland in the summer with a cool, Appalachian breeze calming the humidity.
 And the sounds soften as the pace slows with country songs on the airwaves, where wildflowers grow, and freight trains roll through the mountains.

 CAST A WIDE NET